intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] Consider moving the "changeSection*" functions in `Section.vue` to the
   `Page.vue` file and turning them into emits
 - [ ] Maybe add a bar up the top of the Viewer to display the Page name
+- [ ] Add a section option where it computes the maximum height of the choices, and if (as it is by default, by applying it to the project-level default section setting) the setting `normalizeChoiceHeight` is set to `true`, then every row will have their `min-height` bound to the largest height.

 ## Issues / Errors / Bugs